-We use the spread between the 10-year EU zero-coupon yields and the overnight Index Swap (OIS) rates as a comprehensive sovereign risk measure (De Santis and Stein, 2014) to assess the robustness and information sensitivity of EU bonds.
+We use the spread between the 10-year EU zero-coupon yields and the overnight index swap (OIS) rates as a comprehensive sovereign risk measure (De Santis and Stein, 2014) to assess the robustness and information sensitivity of EU bonds.
 The left-hand side of Chart C shows the stability of EU bond spreads (blue line) during the onset of the COVID-19 crisis.
-While EU bond spreads demonstrated resilience and stability, comparable to French bonds, and were substantially less reactive than spreads for Italy or Spain during periods of market volatility, they did not exhibit
+EU bond spreads demonstrated resilience and stability, comparable to French bonds, and were substantially less reactive than spreads for Italy or Spain during periods of market volatility.
+Nonetheless, they did not exhibit the same "flight-to-safety" dynamics as observed for Germany, where dominant convenience yields during periods of stress drove Bund yields down.
+These dynamics indicate that there is a degree of robustness that is valuable for investors seeking stability, but not as much as for more established safe assets, such as German Bunds.

-155 The European Parliament, the Council and the Commission are legally bound by the Treaty on the Functioning of the EU (Article 323) to service the EU debt.
+152 The European Parliament, the Council and the Commission are legally bound by the Treaty on the Functioning of the EU (Article 323) to service the EU debt.

-156 The EU is rated AAA, Aaa, AAA (outlook stable) by Fitch, Moody's, Scope and AA+ (outlook stable) by Standard & Poor's, see EU's credit rating, while S&P rates several countries like Germany or Netherlands AAA.
+153 The EU is rated AAA, Aaa, AAA (outlook stable) by Fitch, Moody's and Scope, and AA+ (outlook stable) by Standard & Poor's, see EU's credit rating, while S&P rates several countries like Germany or the Netherlands AAA.